Evolving QA tooling

 Beginning my tenure as an ebuild maintainer between 2005 and 2010, much of the development process revolved around CVS and repoman, both of which felt slow and antiquated even at the outset.
 Thankfully, CVS was swapped out for git in 2015, but repoman stuck around for years after that.
 While work was done on repoman over the years that followed, its overall design flaws were never corrected leading to it being officially retired in 2022 in favor of pkgcheck (and pkgdev).

 Comparatively speaking, pkgcheck is much better designed than repoman; however, it still lags in many areas generally due in part to relying on pkgcore[1] and using an amalgamation of caching and hacks to obtain a modicum of performance via parallelization.
-In short, it should be possible to do better, but the path towards an alternative is not easy.
+In short, performance can still be drastically improved, but the work required to achieve such results is not easy.

 Pkgcraft support